Bilingual/Bicultural Program Focus

 Distinguished Senior Lecturer and Coordinator of the Bilingual/Bicultural

 Program Focus in the MS program in CSD,

 and the Bolivian and Ghana Projects, and Director of the Bilingual Extension Institute212-678-3890212-678-3890 email@example.com

 to Work Effectively in our Multicultural World

-As members of a leading university in New York City, the faculty and clinical staff in the program in speech-language pathology at Teachers College Columbia University have a strong commitment to educating students so that as professionals they work effectively in a multicultural world.
+As members of a leading university in New York City, the faculty and clinical staff in the program in CSD at Teachers College Columbia University have a strong commitment to educating students so that as professionals they work effectively in a multicultural world.
 The knowledge and skills needed to provide culturally and linguistically appropriate services are integrated into our course work and clinical experiences.
 We understand and appreciate the value of having a multicultural student body and the richness that diversity brings to our classroom discussions and clinical experiences.

-The Bilingual/Bicultural Program Focus to the
+The Bilingual/Multicultural Program Focus to the

 Master’s Program in Communication Sciences and Disorders

-For those students who are bilingual and follow this program, they meet the academic and field placement coursework requirements for the New York State Education Department bilingual extension certificate.
+Students can meet the academic and field placement coursework requirements for the New York State Education Department bilingual extension certificate.
 Under New York State Education Department regulations, the bilingual extension certificate is required to provide speech and language intervention to bilingual children and adolescents ages 3 through 21.

 BBSQ 5041 School speech-language-hearing program;